You could rightly think we’ve gone mad when we say the Husky dog is like a cat.

-Because this shampoo is super gentle and yet effective, it’s a ‘can’t go wrong’ type of product that will your Husky’s coat gleaming and you with a smile on your face.
+Because the Professional Pet Products is super gentle and yet effective, it’s a ‘can’t go wrong’ type of product that will your Husky’s coat gleaming and you with a smile on your face.

 We’re realistic about the things a Husky dog gets up to.

-In all honesty, we think getting muddy and jumping in dirty ponds is no bad things as it means the dog is out and about doing things that make him happy.
+In all honesty, we think getting muddy and jumping in dirty ponds is no bad thing as it means the dog is out and about doing things that make him happy.

 It is a bad smell!

-For those times when your Husky rolls in something he shouldn’t, and you want to get him fresh as a daisy so he doesn’t offend the nose, then you need a deodorizing shampoo.
+For those times when your Husky rolls in something he shouldn’t, and you want to get him fresh as a daisy so he doesn’t offend the nose, then you need something deodorizing.